Tony Parisi (wrestler): Traveling wrestler (1967–1975)

-Return to the WWWF (1974 - 1976, 1982 - 1984)
+Return to the WWWF (1974–1976)

 Pugliese's next major success came in the WWWF, where he had been wrestling sporadically since 1970 under the ring name Tony Parisi.
 He teamed with Gino Brito, who was wrestling as Louis Cerdan, to win the WWWF World Tag Team Championship on November 18, 1975.
 They defeated The Blackjacks (Blackjack Mulligan and Blackjack Lanza) to win the belts and held them for over six months.
 They eventually dropped the titles in a match against The Executioners (a team composed of Killer Kowalski and Big John Studd, who wore masks to hide their identities) on May 11, 1976.
 Also in 1976, Parisi teamed with champion Bruno Sammartino (who was billed as Parisi's cousin) in Madison Square Garden to defeat Ivan Koloff and Superstar Billy Graham.
 Pugliese left the WWWF in 1976.

-Georgia, Toronto, Detroit and New Japan (1976 - 1984)
+Georgia, Toronto, Detroit and New Japan (1976–1984)

 After leaving the WWWF in 1976, Pugliese worked for Georgia Championship Wrestling.
 During this time, he mainly worked for Toronto's Maple Leaf Wrestling and Detroit's Big Time Wrestling into the 1980s.
 In 1983, he worked for New Japan Pro-Wrestling where he teamed with Adrian Adonis and Bob Orton Jr.

-World Wrestling Federation (1982 - 1986)
+World Wrestling Federation (1982–1986)

 When the promotion (which had since been renamed the World Wrestling Federation) decided to reactivate the WWF International Heavyweight Championship in 1982, Parisi became the new champion.
 He lost the belt to his former partner, Gino Brito, that August.
-Parisi continued working for the WWF when they come to shows in Buffalo, Rochester and Ontario.
-In 1984 when WWF bought Maple Leaf Wrestling in Toronto, Parisi was under contracted with them.
+Parisi continued working for the WWF when they come to shows in Buffalo, Rochester, Toronto and Ontario.
+In 1984 when WWF bought Maple Leaf Wrestling in Toronto, Parisi was under contract with them.
 He defeated Rene Goulet on television for WWF Prime Time Wrestling on October 13, 1985 taped in Toronto.
 In 1986 he defeated Rene Goulet, Steve Lombardi, and Barry O on house shows.
 He would lose to Nikolai Volkoff, Jim Neidhart, and Don Muraco.
 Parisi would leave WWF.